fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Type guards

-Let us start creating the parsers for each of the fields of *object*.
+Let us start creating the parsers for each of the fields of the parameter *object: unknown*

-To validate the *comment* field, we need to check that it exists, and to ensure that it is of the type *string*.
+To validate the *comment* field, we need to check that it exists and to ensure that it is of the type *string*.

 The function should look something like this: